-Keyword research is an activity you undertake every now and then.
-If you have a clear definition about the product or service you want to ‘sell’ with your website, you should be able to come up with keywords, related keywords and even more related keywords to make your awesome website (more) findable.
-As your product and the market will evolve, your keyword strategy should do the same.
+Keyword research is an activity you should undertake every now and then.
+If you have a clear definition of the product or service you offer on your website, you should be able to come up with keywords, related keywords, and even more relevant keywords to make your awesome website (more) findable.
+As your product and the market will evolve, your keyword strategy should, too.

 Resemble the vocabulary of your audience

-The keywords you want to focus your SEO on, should closely resemble the vocabulary of your audience.
+The keywords you want to focus your SEO on should closely resemble the vocabulary of your audience.
 In order to come up with the proper keywords you really have to get inside the heads of the people who search for your website.
 What terms will people use?
 How do people search and what is their intent?
 Which question does your website answer?
 You should create a list of all search terms people could use and think of combinations and nuances within these search terms.

 Keyword research tools to use

 Making a list remains hard.
-And up until a few years ago, doing your keyword research was much easier.
-You could simply check Google Analytics to see on which terms people found your website.
+Years ago, doing your keyword research was much easier.
+You could simply check Google Analytics to see which terms people used to find your website.
 That is no longer possible.
 So you’re pretty much left in the dark about the terms people use in search engines to end up at your website.
 Luckily, there are some other tools which can make your keyword research a bit easier, and could help you speed up the process a bit:

 Google Adwords Keyword Planner

 Use the Google Adwords Keyword Planner to find new and related keywords, but ignore the search volume data!
-The search volume data in the planner is really only useful for keywords that you’re actually spending money to advertise on.
+The search volume data in the planner is really only useful for keywords that you’re actually spending money on to advertise.
 Otherwise, these volumes are not reliable.
-While not really helpful to decide which keyword is most used by your potential audience, Google Adwords Keyword Planner makes a useful tool in coming up with ideas for potential keywords!
+While not really helpful to decide which keyword is most used by your potential audience, Google Adwords Keyword Planner is a useful tool to help find ideas for potential keywords!

 Joost developed his own keyword research tool to come up with keywords as well!
-Yoast Suggests uses the Google Suggest functionality you know from searching in Google.
+Yoast Suggest uses the Google Suggest functionality you know from searching in Google.
 It finds the keyword expansions Google gives and then requests more of them.
-So if you type ‘example‘, it’ll also give you the expansions for ‘example a…’ till ‘example z…’ etc. Just go on and try it and fill out some of your potential keywords and see what comes up.
+So if you type ‘example‘, it’ll also give you the expansions for ‘example a…’ till ‘example z…’ etc. Just go on and try it!
+Fill out some of your potential keywords and see what comes up.
 It’s a great way to quickly find more long tail keywords you can focus on.

 Google Trends allows you to compare the traffic for sets of keywords.
-You can even see the difference for numerous geographical regions.
-It’s very important to check Google Trends if you expect that some of your keywords are seasonal, for instance due to regulations, holiday seasons etc. As a free keyword research tool, this is one of the easiest to use.
+You can even see the difference between keywords for numerous geographical regions.
+It’s very important to check Google Trends if you expect that some of your keywords are seasonal, for instance, due to regulations, holiday seasons etc. As a free keyword research tool, this is one of the easiest to use.

 Your internal search engine

 These keyword research tools should make it easier to create a list of relevant search terms.
 You should make sure to create awesome landing pages for keywords you want to be found on.
 You should also think about cornerstone content articles and a great internal linking structure in order to make your SEO strategy complete.
-In our Content SEO eBook we dive munch deeper into keywords, landing pages and long tail keywords.
+In our keyword research training, we dive much deeper into keywords, landing pages, and long tail keywords.